kamsar/kamsar.github.io/source/_posts/2018-09-12-Routing-Sitecore-links-with-JSS.md

 /** React component that turns Sitecore link values that start with / into react-router route links */ const RoutableSitecoreLink = (props) => {
   const hasValidHref = props.field && props.field.value && props.field.value.href;
-  const isEditing = props.editable && props.field.value.editable;
+  const isEditing = props.editable && props.field.editable;

   // only want to apply the routing link if not editing (if editing, need to render editable link value) if(hasValidHref && !isEditing) {